Why does your activewear stink and what can you do about it?

 Products and DIY solutions

-- Molly Suds Activewear Laundry Detergents.
+b) Molly Suds Activewear Laundry Detergents.
 Powdered laundry detergent that uses enzymes and baking soda that penetrates deep within fabrics.

-- Defunkify Liquid Laundry Detergent.
+c) Defunkify Liquid Laundry Detergent.
 Specifically designed to break down odor and get deep into fibers.

-- Laundry stripping!
+If the smells are really not going away, you can try laundry stripping!
 Laundry stripping is a way to remove built up oil, dirt, bacteria, and other detergents.
 Check out our article on stripping and how to do it!